NeLy-EPFL/DeepFly3D/docs/cli.md

 ```

 # Python Interface
-Optinally, you can also use df3d on directly python.
+Optionally, you can also use df3d on directly python.

 ```python
 from df3d.core import Core